gb-it/codejam-cap-nodejs/exercises/05/readme.md

 <a name="postman"></a>**Using Postman**

-There are some OData Create operations for this Orders entity prepared for you in the form that can be imported into Postman.
-Do that now:
+There are some OData Create operations for this Orders entity prepared for you in a form that can be imported into Postman.
+Do that now.

 :point_right: Launch Postman and import a collection using the "Import From Link" feature in this dialogue box: